 How to store breadcrumbs

 Store breadcrumbs in a clean, airtight jar in a dark cool place.
-They keep several months.
+They keep for several months.

 How to use your breadcrumbs